exoriente/nodice/06_powers.md

 +1 with favorite weapon, -1 with other weapons.
 You can switch favorites when you rise in level.

+#### Point-blank shot

++2 on missile combat when firing at very short range.
+Can be used against opponents that close in on you for melee.
+Cannot be used while in melee.

+#### Barrage

+You can fire two arrows per round with a -2 on combat.

+#### Bow fighting

+You are able to use your bow and arrows as melee weapon if forced to do so. +0 on combat, instead of -3 penalty for being unarmed.

+#### Marksmanship

++1 on missile combat when you are not adjacent to melee or under fire.

 ---

 ## Stealth feats